AnishKajan/Formula1-Predictor-App/docs/DEPLOYMENT.md

 # 🚀 F1 Race Predictor Deployment Guide

-This guide covers deploying the F1 Race Predictor to various cloud platforms and production environments.
+This guide covers deploying the F1 Race Predictor with FastAPI backend to Vercel and other cloud platforms.

 ---